andresvanegas19/cass-andra/processing/README.md

 # Data processing

+all the data processing and make one data

 ## Source of data
 For data collection it is necessary to first form a robust database with hourly interval data for 6 years, an average of 52560 data to 3155760 data.